INDIA FAST FACTS

 History of India

 The history of India is one of the most interesting aspects of travel to India.
 This is one of the world’s largest nations (in terms of size and population); hence, it is important to get an insight into what events had helped shape its identity.

 The history of India goes as far back as the prehistoric times when the societies and settlements were formed along the Indian subcontinent.
 This long history started with the Indus Valley Civilization, which is referred by many as the cradle of civilization.
 It spread to the northwestern part of India from 3300 to 1300 BCE.
 It also marked the first major civilization in South Asia.
 When this collapsed, a new civilization was formed in the Iron Age Vedic Civilization.
-When the Vedic period was over, it was followed by the second urbanization towards the classical to early medieval periods, late medieval period, and the early modern period wherein the Mughal and Maratha Empire ruled.
+When the Vedic period was over, it was followed by the second urbanization towards the classical to early medieval periods, the late medieval period, and the early modern period wherein the Mughal and Maratha Empire ruled.
 The Indian rebellion took place in the year 1875 wherein soldiers employed by the British East India Company went against the orders of the company.
 During this time, the power was transferred from the British East India Company to the British Crown.

-By the late the 19th century, a nationalist movement emerged with the leadership of Mahatma Gandhi.
-The non-violent resistance led to the Indian independence in 1947.
-Since then, India has become one of the fastest growing economies in the world due to the purchasing power parity.
+By the late 19th century, a nationalist movement emerged with the leadership of Mahatma Gandhi.
+The non-violent resistance led to Indian independence in 1947.
+Since then, India has become one of the fastest-growing economies in the world due to the purchasing power parity.
 It is also starting to form its identity as an industrialized country although problems of poverty and corruption continue to plague the nation until today.

 India Travel Basics